petroemil/Rx.Book/Draft.md

 You will end up with an `IObservable<IGroupedObservable<T>>`, where the `IGroupedObservble<T>`'s only difference compared to the basic `IObservable<T>` is that is has a `Key` property, so you know which group it is.

-To demonstrate it with a very simple example you will devide numbers to 2 partitions: odd and even.
+To demonstrate it with a very simple example you will divide numbers to 2 partitions: odd and even.

 ```csharp
 var source = Observable